 In order to search for documents with a specific tag or rating, simply click on Tagit in the dock.
 A handy search window helps you pick tags and or a minimum rating to search for.
 After you use the search feature a few times you can see how easy it is to search for tagged files without even starting Tagit – you simply type a search like ‘tag:splash’ into the Spotlight search window on your computer.

 Robust, Free and Open.

 Tagit is a free application – It will always be free.
 Tagit uses an open source document management system known as OpenMeta.
 With OpenMeta, your tagging and rating efforts are backed up as you back up your files.
-OpenMeta is quickly becoming the standard for document managment on OS X. Deep, and soon the rest of Ironic’s products use OpenMeta to store, search and retrive tags, ratings, project names, etc, etc.
+OpenMeta is quickly becoming the standard for document management on OS X. Deep, and soon the rest of Ironic’s products use OpenMeta to store, search and retrieve tags, ratings, project names, etc, etc.